 Advantages

-• Ishikawa diagram is a visual brainstorming tool that’s helpful for visualizing issues to stakeholders
+• Ishikawa diagram is a visual brainstorming tool that's helpful for visualizing issues to stakeholders.
+It encourages examining various systems, such as machinery, processes, and maintenance management, to identify root causes.

-• By visually brainstorming various causes, the diagram prevents teams from limiting their scope or thinking
+• By visually brainstorming various causes, the diagram prevents teams from limiting their scope or thinking.
+Including quality control personnel in these sessions ensures a comprehensive approach to problem-solving.

-• Repeatedly asking “why” at various stages drills down the root cause
+• Repeatedly asking "why" at various stages drills down the root cause.
+Utilizing mind mapping alongside the Ishikawa diagram can further uncover deeper insights into potential issues.

 • Displays multiple causes simultaneously and gives high-level view